ebruck/radiotray-ng/README.md

-# Radiotray-NG: An Internet radio player for Linux #
+# Radiotray-NG: An Internet radio player for Ubuntu #

 It became clear as one of the early contributors to the RadioTray project that it was not getting the attention it required and was probably dead.
 A lot of the